izumid/plant_stress_classification/README.md

 # Concepts
-	- window: based on MxN configuration, where **M** the is window size and **N** samples ammount.
-Notice that the dataset had 3 stimuli with two classes, in that perspective window [10x524000] results in 60 samples, because 10 samples of each stimuli for the both class was get ((3*2)*10 = 60)
+	- window: based on MxN configuration, where *M* the is window size and *N* samples ammount.

 # Json Parameters